Long Term Care Insurance Maryland Partnership Cost and Companies

 Partnership policies provide an extra level of protection, when compared to a regular long-term care insurance policy.
 Because, LTC Partnership policies allow individuals to protect assets from spend-down requirements under Maryland’s Medicaid program if assistance from this program is ever required.

-There are a number of long term care insurance companies offering LTC protection in Maryland.
-The Long Term Care Insurance Maryland Partnership requires these companies offer certain policy benefits.
+The Long Term Care Insurance Maryland Partnership requires participating insurance companies to offer certain policy benefits.
 This rule may help simplify the selection of benefits to include in your long term care insurance policy.
-Long term care insurance policies sold under the Long Term Care Insurance Maryland Partnership Program are known as “Partnership Policies”.
+Long term care insurance policies sold under the Maryland Long Term Care Insurance Partnership are known as Partnership Policies.

-Maryland Long Term Care Costs – 2017 (annual)
+Maryland Long Term Care Partnership Rates

-Long Term Care Insurance Maryland Reciprocity
+Maryland Long Term Care Partnership Reciprocity

-Let’s look at the situation where someone buys a Long Term Care Partnership policy in another State and then later moves to Maryland.
+Consider when someone buys a Long Term Care Partnership policy in another State and then later moves to Maryland.
 Reciprocity means they will not lose the special asset protection when moving to Maryland.
 Maryland would also recognize accumulated asset protection for Medicaid qualification, if the person were already receiving long term care benefits from their Long Term Care Partnership policy before relocating.

-How Much Does Long Term Care Insurance Cost?
+How Much Does LTC Insurance Cost in Maryland?

 How much does long term care insurance cost in Maryland?
 The answer: Long term care insurance rates in Maryland depend on your age and health history at the time you buy the insurance.
 Generally speaking, the younger and healthier you are the lower the cost.
 Your long term care insurance cost will also depend on the following benefits you select: